Sphereon-Opensource/SIOP-OID4VP/README.md

 Now that we have the final selection of VCs, the Presentation Exchange class will create the Verifiable Presentation for you.
 You can optionally sign the Verifiable Presentation, which is out of the scope of this library.
-As long as the VP contains VCs which as subject has the same DID as the OP, the RP can know that the VPs are valid, simply by the fact that signature of the resulting authentication response is signed by the private key belonging to the OP and the VP.
+As long as the VP contains VCs which as subject has the same DID as the OP, the RP can know that the VPs are valid, simply by the fact that signature of the resulting Auth Response is signed by the private key belonging to the OP and the VP.

 ---
 **NOTE**

 We do not support signed selective disclosure yet.
 The VP will only contain attributes that are requested if the Presentation Definition wanted to limit disclosure.
 You need BBS+ signatures for instance to sign a VP with selective disclosure.
-Unsigned selective disclosure is possible, where the RP relies on the Authentication Response being signed as long as the VP subject DIDs match the OP DID.
+Unsigned selective disclosure is possible, where the RP relies on the Auth Response being signed as long as the VP subject DIDs match the OP DID.

 ---